 I looped around Tegucigalpa on the Anillo Periferico and got a view of the enormous city surrounded by mountains.
 I was pleasantly surprised at how much I was riding in mountains and pines.
 This country really is a beautiful one.
-Anyway, I was glad to avoid what would likely have been a couple of extra hours and a pound of diesel particulate in my lungs.
-I dodged a couple of serious showers on the way and once out of the fringe of traffic towards Danli, the road got much worse as to condition but all my pothole training in Guatemala paid off :D
+Anyway, I was glad to avoid what would likely have been a couple of extra hours and a pound of diesel particulate in my lungs by taking the bypass and avoiding the city center.
+I dodged a couple of serious showers on the way and once out of the fringe of traffic towards Danli, the road got much worse as to condition, but all my pothole training in Guatemala paid off.

 When traveling on the bike, I ride hard and fast, pushing much more than I should maybe, but it's a lot of fun at the same time.
 Though I'm not paranoid, I do feel it's better to move quickly and I zing through villages and little towns.
-I figure it's better to be a moving target rather than dawdle.
-Folks seem so surprised to see the beast blow by, but I'd rather be perceived as a fast moving spectre than a someone easy to target.
-Plenty of time to dawdle when I arrive :D
+I figure it's better to be a moving target than to dawdle.
+Folks seem so surprised to see the beast blow by, but I'd rather be perceived as a fast moving spectre than someone easy to target.
+Plenty of time to dawdle when I arrive...

 Luckily I beat the rain by 30 minutes or so.
 Danli is an authentic town with no tourist bullshit and I enjoyed the crazy traffic and streets.
 People were coming up to the bike at stops and smiling and waving.
 It was a lot of fun being in the congestion.
 I stopped in a place to eat and everyone in the joint smiled and made me feel welcome cause...